An Education Worth Growing Into

 for Growing Young Leaders

-Young Statesman/Stateswoman Society is built around six broad areas of formation
+Young Statesman/Stateswoman Society is built around six broad areas of development

 each designed to help children grow in knowledge, character, confidence, and responsibility.